memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 RETURN c
 ```

-As the last step of this tutorial let's check all the nodes and relationships
+As the last step of this tutorial, let's check all the nodes and relationships
 we've imported into Memgraph by running the following query:

 ```cypher